jeffvance/openshift-ceph-ex/MYSQL.md

 $ docker logs <mysql-id>
 ```

-Even setting the selinxu context for /opt/mysql on the OSE-node does not fix the issue.
+Even setting the selinxu context for /opt/mysql (which is the host directory being bound to /var/lib/mysql inside the container) on the OSE-node does not fix the issue.
 Eg. doing this:

 ```
 $ chcon -Rt svirt_sandbox_file_t /opt/mysql